 Chicago Style Bibliography

-What is a Product Breakdown Structure?
+What is a Chicago Bibliography?

 There are two types of citations styles within the Chicago Manual Style.
 They are the Notes-Bibliography system and the Author-Date system.
 Which citation system is used is determined by the type of citation list that is used at the end of the Chicago style work.
 Chicago style works that use a bibliography fall under the Notes-Bibliography system.
 Chicago style works that use a reference page fall under the Author-Date system.
 Following the same function, both the Chicago bibliography and references page list all of the sources used within a work in an organized manner.